 University of Central Lancashire 3 September 2019 9.30-12.20 Welcome President of BACL, Annette Nordhausen Scholes, & sponsors, Intersentia.
-Session 1 (9.45-11.00) Prof. John Cairns (Edinburgh): The Birth of Mixed Legal Systems in the British Empire Prof. Dr. Uwe Kischel (Greifswald): Theorising Legal Transplants?
-COFFEE BREAK: 11.00-11.20 (kindly sponsored by Intersentia) … Continue reading 2019 Annual Seminar – Legal Transplants and Mixed Jurisdictions – In Honour of the Late Prof. Alan Watson
+Session 1 (9.45-11.00) Prof. John Cairns (Edinburgh): The Birth of Mixed Legal Systems in the British Empire Prof. Dr. Uwe Kischel (Greifswald): Theorising Legal Transplants? (for an account of this presentation - click here) … Continue reading 2019 Annual Seminar – Legal Transplants and Mixed Jurisdictions – In Honour of the Late Prof. Alan Watson

 Introduction For supporters of the broadest possible reach of human rights law these are troubled times.
 But for the comparative law scholar these are also very interesting times.
 Proponents of a ‘hard’ Brexit are trying to expel an entire corpus of law from our legal system whilst simultaneously the Government is trying to negotiate various … Continue reading Merris Amos – Brexit led tinkering with the UK human rights machine: minor adjustment or damaging blow?